pyrocko/contrib-snufflings/README.md

     cd contrib-snufflings

 Create symbolic links pointing from this directory into `$HOME/.snufflings`.
-The `setup.py` script included in this repository provides a shortcut for that:
+The included `setup.py` script provides a shortcut for that:

     python setup.py link [arguments]

-If no `arguments` are provided, all available snufflings will be linked.
+If no `arguments` are given, all available snufflings will be linked.

 You will find the new snufflings under *panels* or *run* in snuffler's menu.